The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 Hormonal Influence on Penis Growth

 Testosterone drives the entire process of penile development.
 During puberty, rising testosterone levels stimulate the growth of penile tissue.
-The hormone increases blood flow and encourages cell division in the corpora cavernosa—the spongy tissues responsible for erections.
+The hormone supports pubertal genital enlargement and the broader physical changes associated with male maturation.

-Besides testosterone, other hormones like dihydrotestosterone (DHT), a potent derivative of testosterone, also play a vital role in shaping penile size during puberty.
-DHT binds to androgen receptors in penile tissue more effectively than testosterone itself.
+Besides testosterone, other hormones like dihydrotestosterone (DHT), a potent derivative of testosterone, also play a vital role in genital development during puberty.
+DHT binds to androgen receptors in genital tissue and is especially important in male sexual development.

 If hormone production is disrupted or insufficient during these formative years—due to medical conditions like hypogonadism—penile growth may be stunted or delayed.
-In such cases, medical evaluation and treatment can sometimes restore or promote further development.
+In such cases, medical evaluation and treatment can sometimes improve normal pubertal development when the underlying cause is addressed promptly.

 How To Know If Penis Still Growing: Key Physical Signs